-AICL's recruitment ensures that the Directors and senior management of the company have the appropriate skills, knowledge and expertise using a thorough recruitment process, involving multi-stage interviews and comparisons of existing and potential skills with the relevant job descriptions.
-AICL supports attendance at job specific training to ensure individuals maintain the necessary knowledge and expertise to fulfil their roles.
+AICL's recruitment processes are designed to ensure that Directors and senior managers have the appropriate skills, knowledge and expertise required for their roles.
+This is achieved through a multi-stage recruitment process that includes a competency assessment and skills gap analysis.
+AICL actively support continuous professional development to ensure that all colleagues maintain the necessary knowledge and expertise to perform their functions effectively.